Dr. Alexander L. Peace (Mini bio)

 This will be achieved through interpretation of subsurface seismic data provided by the Oil and Gas Authority in the UK, a relatively new dataset.
 Interpretation will primarily be conducted in Petrel, and potentially other software such as MOVE and GPlates.
 In addition, gravity and magnetic data will be used to constrain the interpretation.

-The structural geology and tectonics group in the School of Geography and Earth Sciences, McMaster University, Canada is currently seeking applications from skilled and motivated students to work on various fully funded projects.
+The structural geology and tectonics group in the School of Geography and Earth Sciences, McMaster University, Canada is currently seeking applications from skilled and motivated individuals to work on various fully funded student and postdoc projects.
 We would like to invite all qualified applicants to get in touch to discuss graduate student opportunities (both MSc and PhD).

 In addition to the current openings above, prospective students are encouraged to send a brief email (email@example.com) explaining your academic background and research interests.